Vittorio Sgarbi: Political party affiliations

-Sgarbi is well known for his many political parties affiliations.
+Sgarbi is well known for his many political party affiliations.
 Due to his many party switches, Sgarbi is labelled Italy's greatest trasformista.
 In his youth, Sgarbi was a member of the Italian Monarchist Union.
 He was later associated with the Italian Communist Party after accepting the proposal to run for Pesaro's city council in 1990, a candidacy that failed due to having simultaneously also accepted the proposal for the Italian Socialist Party (PSI); this led to the withdrawal of both candidacies.
 With the PSI, he was elected deputy and municipal councilor of San Severino Marche in 1990.
 Through a Christian Democracy–Italian Social Movement alliance, he was elected mayor of San Severino Marche in 1992.
 He was first elected deputy in 1992 through the Italian Liberal Party (PLI), and then re-elected in 1994, 1996, and 2001 with Forza Italia and re-elected in 2018 with the new Forza Italia established in 2013.

 In 1995, Sgarbi co-founded the Federalist Union, which he left to join the Pannella–Sgarbi List but abandoned it before the 1996 elections, being re-elected with Forza Italia through the Pole of Good Government.
 He founded a new party, The Liberals Sgarbi, in 1999.
 In 2000, Sgarbi established the Secular Pole to guarantee representation in the following year's elections for the PLI and the Radical Party, with which he was allied as part of Berlusconi's coalition in 1996.
 In 2004, he joined the Italian Republican Party.
 In 2006, Sgarbi ran for the Consumers' List, which was part of The Union, the centre-left coalition that narrowly defeated Berlusconi, whom he once defined as the "anal birth caused by Di Pietro", without being elected.
 That same year, he became municipal councilor after being appointed as assessor of culture by the then centre-right coalition mayor of Milan, Letizia Moratti, with whom he would have stormy relations.